FurkanEdizkan/Git-Version-Control-Tutorial/contributing.md

 **To contribute:**
 - Fork this repository
 - Create a new feature branch
-- Make changes to your branch inside forked repository
+- Make changes to your branch inside the forked repository
 - Open a pull request